ukhsa-collaboration/standards-api/docs/api-design-guidelines/naming-conventions.md

 /product/v1/users?max_results=10&start_index=20
 ```

 Use consistent terminology across the API and in documentation.
-For instance, if you use "customer" in one part of your API, don’t switch to "client" in another API if they represent the same concept:
+For instance, if you use "customer" in one part of your API, don't switch to "client" in another API if they represent the same concept:

 Example: